kyma-project/kyma/docs/application-connector/docs/046-cr-tokenfetch.md

 type: Custom Resource
 ---

-The `tokenfetch.remoteenvironment.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to request token from the Connecto Service.
+The `tokenfetch.connectorservice.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to request token for RemoteEnvironment from the Connector Service.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```
 kubectl get crd tokenrequest.connectorservice.kyma-project.io -o yaml